Verdagon/Vale/docs/Generics.md

  * func A.bound:drop:my.vale:1:18($myFunc.T)void
  * func B.bound:drop:my.vale:2:18($myFunc.T)void

 However, this led to some ambiguity when the typing phase was registering instantiation bounds.
 Sometimes it would choose that first one, sometimes it would choose that second one.
+We don't want that because that could lead to confusion in the instantiator, and also probably the overload index.

 We tried making it so there was a clear order when doing overload resolution, so that the overload resolver would choose deterministically, but the problem was when we did substitutions.
 For example, in the overload dispatcher function, when we tried to grab the subcitizen or superinterface out of the impl, we substituted the dispatcher function's placeholders in.
 In doing that, we also substituted those placeholders into the bounds that it had registered.
 Those didn't agree with the abstract param's interface's instantiation bounds.